 Michael (“Mike”) is one of the two founding partners of Wolfe Miglio and is a skilled professional in the analysis and movement of both the cryptocurrency market and the U.S. regulatory environment.
-Prior to the completing of his Doctor of Jurisprudence at Indiana University Maurer School of Law, Mike traveled the world and learned to speak conversation Mandarin Chinese, and also worked for Tilleke & Gibbins in Bangkok, Thailand and DLA Piper in Singapore.
+Prior to the completing of his Doctor of Jurisprudence at Indiana University Maurer School of Law, Mike traveled the world and learned to speak conversational Mandarin Chinese, and also worked for Tilleke & Gibbins in Bangkok, Thailand and DLA Piper in Singapore.
 His appreciation and love for technology led him to become an early cryptocurrency investor and enthusiast.
 His work is a way for him to combine his enthusiasm for new and developing technology with his career as a legal professional.

 Mike specializes in assisting clients who wish to enter, or are already engaged in, the growing cryptocurrency and blockchain industry.
 He handles matters within the United States as well as internationally, with his top concerns being the protection of his clients from legal liability and their success as a company overall.
 Mike takes a personal interest in his client’s success and safety in the long term.